 USC, Spring 2023

-A course on logic and critical thinking.
+A course on philosophical logic and critical thinking.

-Courses taught as discussion instructor/teaching assistant
+Courses taught as teaching assistant

 PHIL176: Feminist Philosophy